mlab817/dafaqs2022/docs/attached-agencies/philmech.md

 ---
+title: Philippine Center for Postharvest Development and Mechanization
+slug: philippine-center-for-postharvest-development-and-mechanization
 sidebar_position: 7
+tags:
+  - philmech
+  - mechanization
+  - climate change
+  - ra 10601
+  - research
 ---

-# Philippine Center for Postharvest Development and Mechanization
+# Philippine Center for Postharvest Development and Mechanization (PHilMech)

 ## What are the efforts of PhilMech that will contribute to the socioeconomic agenda of the Marcos, Jr. administration?